MeerkatAnalyzer/Meerkat-II-layer/README.md

 2. **Crystal -  analysis of the suspicious network/cloud connections**
     Crystal analyze performed network/cloud connections and how they were implemented.
-    Networking is one of the most important elements in this puzzle that allows an attacker to communicate with the hidden backdoor.
+    Networking is one of the most important elements in this puzzle.
+Internet connection allows an attacker to communicate with the hidden backdoor.
-    The main methods are the usage of the following:
+    The mainly used methods are:
     - Documented and undocumented syscalls like:
     **SWSASocketA, DnsQueryEx, InternetOpenA, SYS_SOCKETCALL**
-    - The function implemented in popular libraries that look less suspicious in code review:
+    - The function implemented in popular libraries that look less suspicious during code review:
     **AWS/Azure/Gcloud SDK, Qt, Curl, Asio**
     - Usage of the cloud services:
     actions performed on the cloud infrastructure like: